Cordeval/fari-app/docs/fari-wiki.md

 ### Adding a new Block

-To add a new block, simply scroll at the bottom of a section and look for the `Add Block` button.
+To add a new block, simply scroll to the bottom of a section and look for the `Add Block` button.

-From there, choose the type of block you want to add and this block will be appended at the bottom of your section.
+From there, choose the type of block you want to add and this block will be appended to the bottom of your section.

 ![Adding a Block](https://gyazo.com/af540b6c631f6028dccf704a45fb488a.gif)

 #### Text Block

-This block can be used to keep text based information.
-Things like notes or character aspects and things of the sort.
+This block can be used to keep text-based information, including things like notes, character aspects, and similar.

-- `Add Toggle`: This control will append a toggle right beside your block's label.
+- `Add Toggle`: This control will append a toggle next to your block's label.
 It can be useful to track when a power is used or if an aspect of your character is corrupted, etc.

 ![Text Block](https://gyazo.com/f3a229e8245c4b04db68b8f97ef27df0.png)